hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ### A Simple Fix for a Common Problem <a name="fix"></a>

-If your upstream has some stupid commits you want to eliminate because they were pulls or pushes absentmindedly done on your gh-pages branch.
+If your upstream has some stupid commits you want to eliminate because they were pulls or pushes absentmindedly done on your `gh-pages` branch in your `upstream` repo.
 - First make your LOCAL repo up to date as specified above, then run this command:

 `$ git push -f upstream gh-pages`